davidarchanjo/spring-certified-developer-study-guide/README.md

 ## TRANSACTIONS
 <p>
   <b>Transaction</b> is a single logical unit of work which could be composed by one or many actions that potentially modify the content of a database, i.e. a sequence of actions that are considered as a single logical unit by the application.
-For an application, if any action running into a transactional context fails then all other actions gets rolled back. <i>By default, Spring will only roll back on <b>unchecked exceptions</b> (RuntimeException and its subclasses)</i>.
-To make a transaction roll back on checked exception we have to specify it on the @Transaction's <code>rollbakFor</code> parameter.
+For an application, if any action running into a transactional context fails then all other actions gets rolled back.
+In Spring, database transaction is by default <code>auto-commit</code>, i.e. every SQL statement runs in its own transaction and will commit after execution. <i>With @Transactional in place, by default Spring will only rolls back on <b>unchecked exceptions</b> (RuntimeException and its subclasses)</i>.
+To make a transaction rolls back on checked exception we have to specify it on the @Transaction's <code>rollbakFor</code> parameter.
 </p>

 <p>